JahsiasWhite/AudioShape/README.md

 12. Need to export to mp3, rn, exporting to WAV is creating audio files x10 as big as their original
 13. Shuffle
 14. Resturcture styles, does creating all of these extra folders take up a lot of storage??
-15. Add gif support for fullscreen mode
-16. Start creating the new song before the current ends on auto play so the user doesnt have to wait for it to render
+15. Start creating the new song before the current ends on auto play so the user doesnt have to wait for it to render
-17. Add tailwindCSS, it should reduce a lot of the duplicate CSS
+16. Add tailwindCSS, it should reduce a lot of the duplicate CSS
-18. Progress bar for the youtube download
+17. Progress bar for the youtube download

 999 Easy file/song sharing